henrahmagix/henrahmagix.github.io/_drafts/lol-web-components.md

 _/me searches "inline script module export" … … … a-ha!_

-I found an [example of "Inlining ECMAScript Modules in HTML"][stackoverflow inline module] on StackOverflow[&dagger;](#ft-stackoverflow-merits).
+I found an [example of "Inlining ECMAScript Modules in HTML"][stackoverflow inline module] on StackOverflow<sup>[&dagger;](#ft-stackoverflow-merits)</sup>.
 In it, the contents of the script can be turned into an "Object URL", which we can use to import!

 So let's do that before adding the script to the `shadowRoot`:
 ```js